 Prior to the initial public offering of our ADSs, our principal sources of liquidity have been net cash provided by operating activities, debt financing support from Baidu, as well as private placements of preferred shares and convertible notes.
 We completed the initial public offering of our ADSs on April 3, 2018.
 As of December 31, 2018, we had RMB4,586.4 million (US\$667.1 million) and RMB2,174.0 million (US\$316.2 million) in cash and cash equivalents and restricted cash, respectively.
 Our cash and cash equivalents primarily consist of cash on hand and highly liquid investments, which are unrestricted from withdrawal or use, or which have original maturities of three months or less when purchased.
 Our restricted cash mainly represents restricted deposits used as security against short-term loans.
 As of December 31, 2018, we had RMB6,061.8 million (US\$881.7 million) in short-term investments.
-Our short-term investments consisted of available-for-sale debt securities with maturities of less than one year purchased from commercial banks and other financial institutions.
+Our short-term investments of less than one year purchased from commercial banks and other financial institutions.